Wednesday, September 3, 2008

 If Google Chrome detects that the website you're trying to access will securely transmit data using SSL, you'll see the following:

-• A lock icon lock icon appears at the end of the address bar.
+- A lock icon appears at the end of the address bar.

 2. New Tab page